anand84471/AcquirerDynamicRouting/README.md

 # AcquirerDynamicRouting
-Acquirer dynamic routing deals with the Acquirer Dynamic Routing
+Acquirer dynamic routing deals with the dynamically routing the transaction coming on Acquirer via CC and DC.

 Introduction: